 What is ESO doing with electric buses?

-The ESO team are talking to local bus operators to assess the opportunities for a phased migration of their fleets to zero emission electric vehicles.
+We are continuing to engage with other local bus operators to assess how we can support the phased migration of their fleets to zero emission electric vehicles.
 This would significantly improve air quality in and around Oxford and would further boost the role buses play in reducing emissions and congestion.

 What kind of heat pumps is ESO using?

-ESO will install 60 highly efficient ground source heat pumps at households in and around Oxford to reduce heating costs and emissions.
+ESO has installed over 60 highly efficient ground source heat pumps at households in Blackbird Leys to reduce heating costs and carbon emissions.